Cerkoryn/CIPs/CPS-Incentivize Active Delegation/README.md

 ### **Challenge 1 - Dormant/Inactive Stake**

 > [!IMPORTANT]
 > TODO: Need data showing stake that hasn't moved.
 Perhaps a chart with epoch on the x-axis and the amount of ADA in delegation Txs from just that epoch.
 I imagine that would show a downward trend due to stake that was delegated during Shelley Era and then left untouched.
 Maybe some other charts focusing on pools instead?
 Pools who have raised fees or lowered pledge on their delegates?
+ADA delegate to retired pools?
 Other charts or data?

-Of the five challenges, it may benefit to tackle the issue of dormant/inactive first because stake may be stake needs to be "non-myopic" and active to support the security assumptions of Ouroboros and the RSS whitepaper.
+Of the five challenges, it may benefit to tackle the issue of dormant/inactive stake first because stake may be stake needs to be "non-myopic", active, and free of "rational ignornance" to support the security assumptions of Ouroboros and the RSS whitepaper.
 It is possible that this change alone may cause enough stake to in such a way that pledge becomes more important, multi-pool operators consolidate, K converges closer to the intended number of pools, reward distribution for active stakeholders improves, and the depletion rate of the reserves becomes more sustainable.

 > [!NOTE]
 > According to [Reward Sharing Schemes for Stake Pools(2020)](https://arxiv.org/ftp/arxiv/papers/1807/1807.11218.pdf) p.23: